autonlab/constrained-clustering/README.md

 # ConstrainedClustering
 Repository for comparison of constraint clustering algorithms.

-## Structure
-In order to reproduce the experiment execute the norebook `Experiments.ipynb` and then `Visualizations.ipynb` which allows to analyze the results and compare the different methods.
-All the other functions contains functions used for the clustering.

-`Example - MNIST.ipynb` applies our algorithm on the MNIST dataset.

 ## Dependencies
 This code has been executed with `python3` with the library indicated in `requirements.txt`.
 Additionaly, it is necessary to have R installed with the library `conclust`.
 For setting up the environment: